Also known as a Majority Attack. When one or a group of miners control greater than 50% of the network's mining hashrate or computational power.

 A single-use arbitrary string or number generated for verification purposes to prevent replaying past transactions.

-Transactions that occur off a given blockchain network, that may be later reported or batched together before submitted
+Transactions that occur off a given blockchain network, that may be later reported or batched together before submitted to the main chain.

 An account that is registered in a jurisdiction that is different to the jurisdiction of the holder's citizenship.